sveltejs/kit/documentation/docs/19-accessibility.md

 SvelteKit strives to provide an accessible platform for your app by default.
 Svelte's [compile-time accessibility checks](https://svelte.dev/docs#accessibility-warnings) will also apply to any SvelteKit application you build.

 Here's how SvelteKit's built-in accessibility features work and what you need to do to help these features to work as well as possible.
+Keep in mind that while SvelteKit aims to provide an accessible foundation, you are still responsible for making sure your application code is accessible.
+If you're new to accessibility, see the ["further reading"](/docs/accessibility#further-reading) section of this guide for additional resources.

 We recognize that accessibility can be hard to get right.
 If you want to suggest improvements to how SvelteKit handles accessibility, please [open a GitHub issue](https://github.com/sveltejs/kit/issues).